Neolithic tomb in Orkney to close over safety fears

 Historic Environment Scotland (HES) has announced that Maeshowe, the biggest and most impressive of Orkney’s neolithic chambered cairns, will be shut down later this month.

-There will be no job losses, and staff will receive full support from the organisation during the closure period.
+The organisation, which is responsible for Scotland’s historical buildings and monuments, said there will be no job losses and staff will receive full support during the closure.

-The site will not reopen until the safety issues have been addressed.

-“This is not a decision we take lightly, but our primary focus must be the safety of our staff and visitor,” said Dr David Mitchell, director of conservation and acting chief executive of HES.
+Dr David Mitchell, acting chief executive and director of conservation at HES, said: “This is not a decision we take lightly, but our primary focus must be the safety of our staff and visitor.

 “We will of course continue to conserve the site, and hope to see a positive resolution so we can continue to let visitors enjoy a special place.”